ustwo/US2MapperKit/README.md

 }
 ```

 The internal file is where all the magic happens.
-At a high level, it provides a required initializer, and a [Failable Initializer](https://developer.apple.com/swift/blog/?id=17) that takes in a `Dictionary<String, AnyObject>` to be parsed.
-In the case the parsing fails, the failable initializer will return nil.
-When all the properties are optional, and there are missing values in the response, the failable initializer will return an instance with the missing values accordingly.
+At a high level, it provides a required initializer, and a [Fail-able Initializer](https://developer.apple.com/swift/blog/?id=17) that takes in a `Dictionary<String, AnyObject>` to be parsed.
+In the case the parsing fails, the fail-able initializer will return nil.
+When all the properties are optional, and there are missing values in the response, the fail-able initializer will return an instance with the missing values accordingly.

 **Business.swift**
 <br/>